-The Company is exposed to foreign currency risks as we conduct certain clinical development activities in Canada, the United Kingdom ("UK"), Europe and the Pacific Rim.
+The Company is exposed to foreign currency risks as we conduct certain clinical development activities in Canada, the United Kingdom, Europe and the Pacific Rim.
 The Company has not elected to employ the use of derivative instruments.
 The Company does hold Canadian dollars which is used to pay certain Canadian denominated obligations.
-At March 31, 2008 the Company holds cash and cash equivalents totaling \$1,444 in Canadian dollars and current liabilities totaling \$497.
+At June 30, 2008 the Company held cash and cash equivalents totaling \$1,289 in Canadian dollars and had current liabilities totaling \$172.

-4. Management of capital
+4. Management of Capital